 Seed Library

-The Brock University Seed Library offers free seeds to staff, students, and community members to “borrow” and plant in their home gardens between March and October each year.
+The Brock University Seed Library offers free seeds to staff, students, and community members to “borrow” and plant in their home gardens from March until August 31st of each year.
 The cycle functions like a library where participants can borrow and return seeds free of cost.
 The goal of this Seed Library is to protect genetic diversity in our food system and promote public access to seeds.

 In recent decades, significant declines in pollinator populations have been noted around the world.
 As pollinator populations are threatened, so too are the food and plants we enjoy, as well as the wild ecosystems that depend on these pollinators.
 We hope this Seed Library will contribute to increasing pollinator numbers in the Niagara Region and encourage community members to grow their own food.

-The Brock University Seed Library functions as a partnership between the Environmental Sustainability Research Centre, Facilities Management, and the James A. Gibson Library.
-This Seed Library has been made possible thanks to World Wildlife Fund-Canada’s Go Wild School Grant.
+The Brock University Seed Library functions as a partnership between the Environmental Sustainability Research Centre, Facilities Management, the James A. Gibson Library and the Brock Students for Circular Economy Club.
+This Seed Library has been made possible thanks to the Brock University Students’ Union Green Levy Fund

 How to access the seed library @ Brock